Ellaminkeith/slot-machine/README.md

 Slot Machine

-The number slot machine game is a simple slot game, the player tries to match three numbers to win.
-The game generates nine randome numbers.
-The player hit the "spin" button, and if they get three matching numbers in a row, you win.
+The slot machine game is a simple number game.
+The game generates nine randome numbers, the player hit the "spin" button, and if they get three matching numbers in a row, you win.

 Installation